caiovaccaro/Wordpress-CheesecakePostTypes/README.md

 CheesecakePostTypes helps you to build your Wordpress project.
 In big websites with a lot of post types and custom fields you can get your self repeating a lot of code.
 This Class is a result of just that.

-It uses CSS for a responsive and clean look on the backend and also [Chosen](http://harvesthq.github.io/chosen/) for multiple selects.
+It uses CSS for a responsive and clean look and also [Chosen](http://harvesthq.github.io/chosen/) for multiple selects.

 Setup
 -----
-- Place the 'CheesecakePostTypes' folder inside your theme folder in 'wp-content/themes/yourtheme/CheesecakePostTypes'.
-- In your theme 'functions.php', require the base file of the project.
+Place the 'CheesecakePostTypes' folder inside your theme folder in 'wp-content/themes/yourtheme/CheesecakePostTypes' and in your theme 'functions.php', require the base file of the project.

 ```php
 require_once 'CheesecakePostTypes/Base.php';
 ```
-That's it!

 Create a Post Type
 ------------------